assemble/grunt-assemble-navigation/README.md

 ***

-## Assemble plugins
+## Other Assemble middleware
 Here are some related projects you might be interested in from the [Assemble](http://assemble.io) core team.

-+ [assemble-plugin-drafts](https://api.github.com/repos/assemble/assemble-plugin-drafts): Assemble plugin (v0.5.0) for preventing drafts from being rendered.
++ [assemble-middleware-anchors](https://api.github.com/repos/assemble/assemble-middleware-anchors): Assemble middleware for creating anchor tags from generated html.
-+ [assemble-plugin-pagination](https://api.github.com/repos/assemble/assemble-plugin-pagination): WIP this plugin isn't ready for use!
-+ [assemble-plugin-rss](https://api.github.com/repos/assemble/assemble-plugin-rss): NOT Published yet!
-This plugin isn't ready for prime time!
-Plugin for creating RSS feeds with Assemble, the static site generator for Node.js, Grunt.js and Yeoman.
-+ [generator-plugin](https://api.github.com/repos/assemble/generator-plugin): Yeoman generator for Assemble plugins.
++ [assemble-middleware-contextual](https://api.github.com/repos/assemble/assemble-middleware-contextual): Assemble middleware for generating a JSON file containing the context of each page.
+Basic middleware to help see what's happening in the build.
-+ [grunt-init-assemble-plugin](https://api.github.com/repos/assemble/grunt-init-assemble-plugin): Generate a plugin for Assemble.
++ [assemble-middleware-decompress](https://api.github.com/repos/assemble/assemble-middleware-decompress): Assemble plugin for extracting zip, tar and tar.gz archives.
-+ [plugins](https://api.github.com/repos/assemble/plugins): Collection of contrib plugins maintained by the Assemble core team.
++ [assemble-middleware-download](https://api.github.com/repos/assemble/assemble-middleware-download): Assemble middleware for downloading files from GitHub.
-+ [assemble-contrib-lunr](https://api.github.com/repos/assemble/assemble-contrib-lunr): Assemble plugin for creating a search engine within your static site using lunr.js.
++ [assemble-middleware-lunr](https://api.github.com/repos/assemble/assemble-middleware-lunr): Assemble middleware for creating a search engine within your static site using lunr.js.
-+ [assemble-contrib-lunr-examples](https://api.github.com/repos/assemble/assemble-contrib-lunr-examples): Usages examples for assemble-contrib-lunr, a search plugin for Assemble.
-+ [assemble-contrib-markdown](https://api.github.com/repos/assemble/assemble-contrib-markdown): HEADS UP!
-This isn't ready for prime time!
-Convert markdown files to HTML using marked.js.
-This plugin is an alternative to Assemble's markdown Handlebars helpers.
-Both are useful in different scenarios.
-+ [assemble-contrib-navigation](https://api.github.com/repos/assemble/assemble-contrib-navigation): Assemble plugin for automatically generating Bootstrap-style side navigation.
-+ [assemble-contrib-permalinks](https://api.github.com/repos/assemble/assemble-contrib-permalinks): Permalinks plugin for Assemble, the static site generator for Grunt.js and Yeoman.
++ [assemble-middleware-permalinks](https://api.github.com/repos/assemble/assemble-middleware-permalinks): Permalinks middleware for Assemble, the static site generator for Grunt.js and Yeoman.
 This plugin enables powerful and configurable URI replacement patterns, presets, uses Moment.js for parsing dates, and much more.
-+ [assemble-contrib-sitemap](https://api.github.com/repos/assemble/assemble-contrib-sitemap): Sitemap generator plugin for Assemble
-+ [assemble-contrib-toc](https://api.github.com/repos/assemble/assemble-contrib-toc): Create a table of contents in the generated HTML, using Cheerio.js
++ [assemble-middleware-toc](https://api.github.com/repos/assemble/assemble-middleware-toc): Assemble middleware for creating a table of contents in the generated HTML, using Cheerio.js
-+ [assemble-contrib-toc-example](https://api.github.com/repos/assemble/assemble-contrib-toc-example): Example for generating a Table of Contents using Assemble.
-+ [assemble-contrib-wordcount](https://api.github.com/repos/assemble/assemble-contrib-wordcount): Assemble plugin for displaying a word-count on blog posts or pages.
++ [assemble-middleware-wordcount](https://api.github.com/repos/assemble/assemble-middleware-wordcount): Assemble middleware for displaying a word-count, and estimated reading time on blog posts or pages.

-Visit [assemble.io/plugins](http:/assemble.io/plugins/) for more information about [Assemble](http:/assemble.io/) plugins.
+Visit [assemble.io/assemble-middleware](http:/assemble.io/assemble-middleware/) for more information about [Assemble](http:/assemble.io/) middleware.

 ## Contributing
 Find a bug?
 Have a feature request?
-Please [create an Issue](https://github.com/assemble/assemble-contrib-navigation/issues).
+Please [create an Issue](https://github.com/assemble/assemble-middleweare-navigation/issues).

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality, and run `docs` in the command line to build the docs with [Verb](https://github.com/assemble/verb).